Jah Wobble

 Bio:

-After realising Wobble's interest in bass Lydon invited him to become a founder member of what would become Public Image Ltd in spring 1978.
-Wobble's distinctive bass style soon became one of the major elements of PiL's sound.
+Knowing Wobble's interest in bass Lydon invited him to become a founder member of what would become Public Image Ltd in spring 1978.
+Wobble's distinctive low-end style – fused with disco and funk – soon became one of the major elements of PiL's sound.
 As Lydon once famously commented: "No one listened to bass in rock music before PiL…"

-Disillusioned by the 'scene' in and around the band; along with their reluctance to play live (or even to play at all!), Wobble decided to leave mid 1980 – according to him with the mutual consent of John Lydon – amid (smokescreen?) claims he had used PiL backing tracks without permission on his solo album 'Betrayal'.
-However, over the previous year Wobble had become increasingly frustrated; with things culminating during the recent US tour.
+Disillusioned by the 'scene' in and around the band; along with their reluctance to play live (or even to play at all!), Wobble decided to leave mid 1980 – according to him with the mutual consent of John Lydon – amid claims he had used PiL backing tracks without permission on his solo album 'Betrayal'.
+However, over the previous year he had become increasingly frustrated; with things culminating during the 1980 US tour.

-Post PiL Wobble became a respected solo artist and "band leader" with a genuine passion for Eastern and Global music; long before it was trendy.
+Post PiL, Wobble became a respected solo artist and "band leader" with a genuine passion for Eastern and Global music; long before it was fashionable.
 Over the years Wob has worked with many different artists and genres; way too many to mention here (see discography for full info).
-After a battle with alcohol Wobble left the music business to work for London Transport in 1987, but was soon back on board (pardon the pun) with a revitalised line-up of his Invaders of the Heart band.
+After a battle with alcohol he left the music business to work for London Transport in 1987, but was soon back on board (pardon the pun) with a revitalised line-up of his Invaders of the Heart band.

-The 90s finally saw him achieve public notoriety; including chart success and a Mercury Music Prize nomination for his 'Rising Above Bedlam' album.
-However, after a couple of reasonably commercially successful albums Wob decided to return to a more experimental and un-commercial sound; far away from record company constraints.
-In 1997 he founded his own 30 Hertz Records: releasing a string of critically acclaimed records ever since.
+The 90s finally saw him achieve public notoriety – including chart success and a Mercury Music Prize nomination – for his 'Rising Above Bedlam' album.
+However, after a couple of reasonably commercially successful albums Wob decided to return to a more eclectic sound; far away from record company constraints.
+In 1997 he founded his own 30 Hertz Records releasing a string of critically acclaimed records ever since.

-Having gave up alcohol back in 1986 Wobble is now a reformed character.
+Having quit alcohol back in 1986 Wobble is now a reformed character.
 Gone are the so-called wild "thug" days (which were more of a punk myth anyway).
 He's now a dedicated family man with a documented interest in spirituality; and has a degree in Humanities.
 Of course, he's never lost his sense of humour or his ability to poke fun at himself.
-He's still something of a maverick (aka nutter) and a regular at the Spurs.
+He's still something of a maverick and a regular at "the Spurs".

-In 1999/2000 he teamed up with former PiL colleague Martin Atkins to form the short lived 'supergroup' The Damage Manual; along with Chris Connelly & Killing Joke's Geordie Walker.
-Which it's safe to say didn't end well…
+In 1999/2000 Wobble teamed up with former PiL colleague Martin Atkins to form the short lived 'supergroup' The Damage Manual; along with Chris Connelly and Killing Joke's Geordie Walker.
+The band released a self-titled album preceded by an EP.
+The line-up also toured the UK in summer 2000.
+However, tensions simmered over Atkins proposed US Tour schedule – and his mixing of the album – and the line-up acrimoniously split…

-Wobble is probably currently recording or playing live – either under his own name or with Deep Space, The Invaders of the Heart, or the English Roots Band – Wobble is always recording or playing live; and probably always will…
+Wobble is probably recording or playing live – either under his own name or with The Invaders of the Heart, Deep Space, or the English Roots Band etc – Wobble is always recording or playing live; and probably always will…

 Fodderstompf Links: